p22-studio/maya-webview/README.md

 Types of **type**

 - `mayaMessage` allows will make the Digital Human to speak based on the `payload`
+- `loadingVideoStarted` shows the loading video while the Digital Human is initialized

 Types of **payload**

 - Text that the Digital Human will speak

+## Considerations about the Digital Human

+### Every time the WebView is loaded, it will request camera and mic permissions - iOS only

+It's due to the fact that Uneeq SDK requires the usage of the Camera and Mic to initialize.

+**The Digital Human will not initialize if the user does not grant the permissions**

+### It does not work on a simulator - Android only

+The Android Simulator has some limitiations, one of them is rendering the Digital Human.
+It's something that is related to the Uneeq SDK.
+It will be fixed as soon as possible.